Luizbrandt/Luizbrandt/readme.md

 - Become a pro on React and ReactNative
 - Study more about Vue and Vuetify, Docker, Machine Learning and IOT
 - Build fullstack projects using JavaScript (TypeScript + Node.Js), Vue, React and TypeORM
+- Learn how to build Microservices and Serverless applications

 <br/>